horizonlyz/SpamIcons/README.md

 # Datastreams Additional Effects
-This repo contains 2 solutions that make unique glitch effects in real-time, using BitBlt (StretchBlt is not getting used to but for blackness) and DrawIcon functions within GDI+
+This repo contains 3 solutions that make unique glitch effects in real-time, using BitBlt (StretchBlt is not getting used to but for blackness), PatBlt (written on C#), and DrawIcon functions within GDI+
 This is intended for a [VoNoResp Cover](https://www.youtube.com/watch?v=emcjsOKu9Hk)

 [Demonstration](https://www.youtube.com/watch?v=-vyplq-2mlQ)